neerajanand321/GSOC_DeepLense/README.md

 # ML4SCI GSOC Task

 This GitHub repository contains two Files, each of which focuses on a different deep learning task.
-The first file is called "Common Task", and the second is called "LensFinding".
+The first file is called `Common Task`, and the second is called `LensFinding`.

 ## Common Task